tierratechnologies/logmate.co.nz/content/blog/what-is-a-work-time-logbook.md

 title = "What is a Work-Time logbook?"

 +++
-# What is a Work-Time logbook?
+# What Is A Work-Time Logbook?

 Have you always wondered how commercial drivers on New Zealand roads are held accountable for their work-time?
 Or are you thinking about becoming a commercial driver and find all the available information for drivers confusing or overwhelming?
 Well, hopefully, this article can help you understand more about work-time logbooks in New Zealand.